 Membership is through audition only, and is open to all students regardless of major as well as community members.
 String, wind, brass, and percussion majors focusing on classical performance and/or music education are required to participate in either the Symphony Orchestra and/or the Symphonic Wind Ensemble at the discretion of the music directors every semester while in residence at SSU.
 You may be invited to participate in more than one ensemble.

 Auditions are held during the first week of each semester.
-Auditions consists of scales, assigned orchestral excerpts, and sight reading.
-To schedule an audition for Spring 2019 please email Dr. Kahn at email@example.com
+Auditions consists of scales and assigned orchestral excerpts.
+Auditions for the 2019-20 concert season will take place August 19 and 20.
+For more information, audition excerpts, and to schedule an audition click here

 Mondays and Wednesdays from 4-6 pm in Weill Hall.